Q&A

 In addition, we envision that buildings such as the new sports facilities and mixed-use buildings may be used as a temporary shelter for people who are unable to return to their homes.
 These facilities will be designed to accommodate people for up to 72 hours after a disaster occurs.

-Since the Jingu Gaien district and the surrounding area have been designated as an evacuation site by the Tokyo Metropolitan Government in accordance with the Tokyo Metropolitan Government Ordinance on Earthquake Disasters Countermeasures to protect people in the area from fires that may spread in the event of an earthquake, we anticipate that people in the surrounding urban area outside the project site will use open spaces such as the plaza for temporary evacuation.
-In addition, since the project site is close to a subway station and there may be people who are unable to return to their homes in the event of an earthquake, we anticipate that buildings will be used as temporary shelters for such people.
+Since the Jingu Gaien District and the surrounding area have been designated as an evacuation site by the Tokyo Metropolitan Government in accordance with the Tokyo Metropolitan Government Ordinance on Earthquake Disasters Countermeasures to protect people in the area from fires that may spread in the event of an earthquake, we anticipate that people in the surrounding urban area outside the official web site will use open spaces such as the plaza for temporary evacuation.
+In addition, since the official web site is close to a subway station and there may be people who are unable to return to their homes in the event of an earthquake, we anticipate that buildings will be used as temporary shelters for such people.

 In designing each facility, we will pay sufficient attention to ensure the safety of all facility users and those passing through, even in the event of a disaster.